xwmx/nb/README.md

 ```

 [`notebooks current --path`](#notebooks) returns the path to the current
-notebook and takes an optional `<selector>` argument that resolves the
+notebook.
+It also takes an optional `<selector>` argument that resolves
-notebook, updates the current notebook if the selector
+the notebook, updates the current notebook if the selector
 contains a valid notebook name, then returns the path the now
 possibly-updated current notebook: